josebarrios23/project-student-dashboard-reboot/README.md

 ### Planning Documents
 Planning documents for this project are due by ***End of Day on the First Day of the Project***

+Refer to [Planning and Workflow](https://github.com/10-3-pursuit/unit-react/tree/main/project-workflow) if you need a reminder on how to use Trello and or what Daily Standups are.

-Planning Documents and Deliverables include:
+**Planning Documents and Deliverables include:**
+   - Group Dynamic List
    - Trello Board - only 3 columns - `To Do`, `Doing`, `Done`
    - Wireframes
    - Github Repo Address